In part 3 we will continue with the writing of your killer sales copy, with a focus on holding the reader’s attention.

 You are never going to bore someone into making a purchasing decision.

-Last week, I covered the placement of your most important information.
+In part 2, I covered the placement of your most important information.
 Your prospects are unlikely to absorb your entire message, although some will occasionally read a traditional long sales letter top to bottom.
 If it’s unrealistic to expect their undivided attention, so you want to keep every paragraph exciting and on point.

 Remember the ‘price/promise’ trade-off.
 People will pay the “price” of reading your copy, if the “promise” of gain or prevented loss is great enough.
 Referring to the answer about to be revealed — holding the prize in front of them — can keep them engaged.